joshuamhtsang/network_prog_with_go/3_reliable_tcp_data_streams/README.md

 ### Running the Go files

 To run the test functions:

 ```
 $ go test -v listen_test.go
 $ go test -v dial_test.go
 ```

+Note that the '-v' option cause the t.Logf() functions to actually output to terminal, otherwise these outputs are not printed to terminal.